Cuba is an island paradise with something for all budgets – find out the 5 best beaches in Cuba for snorkeling, diving or simply relaxing in the sun.

 #3.
 Guardalavaca & Playa Pesquero

 The coastline of Guardalavaca is a long stretch of tropical beaches with turquoise water.
-Lying against a backdrop of green fields & rolling hills, it’s one of Cuba’s best beaches.
+Lying against a backdrop of green fields & rolling hills, it’s one of best beaches in Cuba.

 Hotels & beach resorts are found all along the shore.